 The good news?
 Everyone now has access to a digital camera on their phone or tablet, that quite frankly produces high quality images, even for avid users.

 The art world is not immune to the effects of these light-speed changes.
 Before digitalization, there was one way to produce a series of prints (generally): you brought the painting to a professional who created a “plate” and all prints in the limited edition were produced from that plate onto paper.
 Photographs were produced in the darkroom.

 Today we have to ask: What constitutes a “print”?
 What about limited editions; are they a thing of the past?
-What about all the different types of photographs and are they prints too?
+What about all the different types of photographs, all the top stock photos and are they prints too?
 It’s hard enough for the artist to keep up with it; let alone the art collector, and woe unto the occasional buyer.
 Even the art galleries don’t always agree.